utxostack/rgbpp-sdk/packages/btc/README.md

       value: 1000, // transfer satoshi amount
     },
   ],
+  onlyConfirmedUtxos: false, // optional, default to false, only confirmed utxos are allowed in the transaction
   feeRate: 1, // optional, default to 1 on the testnet, and it is a floating number on the mainnet source,
 });